v-tach/Thesis/Thesis Outline/Outline.md

 ####_Intravenous opioids for severe acute pain in the emergency department_.[#Patanwala:2010er]

+This review is similar to the proposed reviews of the current thesis.
+It is a mixture of a systematic review and narrative review, and the method section is very limited so it is not a reproducible review.
+It is also five years old and due for an update.

 ####_Do opiates affect the clinical evaluation of patients with acute abdominal pain?_[#Ranji:2006ki]

+Theis review is part of the JAMA Rational Clinical Exam series, and addressed the effect of opiates on management errors of patients with acute abdominal pain.
+It concludes that opiate administration had no association with management errors.
+It did not address the issue of dosing for pain control.

 ## Objectives

 In emergency conditions morphine is considered the standard against which other analgesics are measured.
-The effects of morphine are dose-dependent
+The effects of morphine are dose-dependent, so it the first PICO question for review is
+> In patients presenting to prehospital care or the emergency department with an acutely painful condition, is there a treatment regime using intravenous morphine that is more effective at treating pain than usual care?

+There are other opiates that have different side effect profiles than morphine or a different duration of action, so the second PICO question to be reviewed is

+> In patients presenting to prehospital care or the emergency department with an acutely painful condition, is there another intravenous opioid that is more effective than morphine at treating pain?

+# Methods

 ## Reproducible Research
 1. Open formats (text, markdown)